 The MPRE contains 60 multiple choice questions on the law governing the conduct of lawyers, including the disciplinary rules of professional conduct as articulated in the ABA Model Rules of Professional Conduct, the ABA Model Code of Judicial Conduct, and controlling constitutional decisions, as well as generally accepted principles established in leading federal and state cases and in the rules of procedure and evidence.

 A passing score for the MPRE in Palau is a scaled score of 75 or better.

-The MPRE is administered by the Palau Community College rather than the Palau Supreme Court.
-Please log on to the NCBE website to register for and get further details regarding this exam.
+The MPRE is not administered by the Palau Supreme Court.
+Please log on to the NCBE website to register for the MPRE exam.